Officer hailed as hero testifies at Capitol riot trial

 Associated Press

-A police officer lauded for his bravery during the U.S. Capitol riot testified on Monday that a man carrying a Confederate battle flag jabbed at him with the flagpole before joining the mob that chased him up a staircase.
+WASHINGTON (AP) — A police officer lauded for his bravery during the U.S. Capitol riot testified Monday that a man carrying a Confederate battle flag jabbed at him with the flagpole before joining the mob that chased him up a staircase.

 In his first public testimony since the Jan.
 6, 2021, siege, Capitol Police officer Eugene Goodman described his encounter with the flag-toting Delaware man, Kevin Seefried, and his adult son, Hunter, at their trial on charges that they stormed the Capitol together.

 Goodman recalled seeing Kevin Seefried standing alone in an archway and telling him to leave.
-Instead, Seefried cursed at him and jabbed at the officer with the base end of the flagpole three or four times, Goodman said
+Instead, Seefried cursed at him and jabbed at the officer with the base end of the flagpole three or four times without making contact with him, Goodman said.

 “He was very angry.
 Screaming.
 Talking loudly,” Goodman said.
 “Complete opposite of pleasant.”